murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ---
 ##### The Wilderness Event Die
 When the characters travel through the wilderness, they might come across unexpected obstacles, natural phenomena, or wilderness inhabitants.
-The GM rolls the Wilderness Event Die - a d6 - wat **Sunrise** and **Sunset**.
+The GM rolls the Wilderness Event Die - a d6 - at **Sunrise** and **Sunset**.
 The results of the Die occur somewhere in the 12 hours thereafter.
 If the party decides to Travel, Explore, or Forage during the Night Watch, an additional Event Die is rolled.

 Specific terrains or circumstances might change the Wilderness Event Die into a d4 or a d8.